Anishmodi20/Power_Bi_Projects/Data Professional Survey Breakdown Dashboard/README.md

 # Data Professional Survey Breakdown Dashboard

 ## Introduction:
-This Power Bi projects aims to analyse the survey data of various Data professionals and to see the vaious aspects of the field like - happiness, salary, difficulty in getting the job, etc.
+This Power Bi projects aims to analyse the survey data of various Data professionals and to see the various aspects of the field like - happiness, salary, difficulty in getting the job, etc.

 ## About the dataset:
 The dataset contains the names of various countries of survey takers, their current roles, average salary of the job, favorite programming language, happiness rating with their job, happiness with their salary, difficulty into getting a data job, age of the survey takers, etc.